fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 Browse to http://localhost:3000

 Take note of these useful commands when working with Docker Compose:
+_Be sure to add in `-f docker-compose.yml -f docker-compose.frontend.yml` to the command to have it apply to backend and frontend containers_

 - `docker-compose up --detach` - _run your containers in the background, without writing out the logs to the console_
 - `docker-compose logs` - _view the latest logs from running containers_